qaalabs/DE5M6/docs/day4/sprint1.md

 ---

 ### Incident Response Planning (3 points)
-**Story:** As a Data Engineer, I want a clear incident response process so that I can quickly resolve pipeline failures.
+!!! abstract "As a Data Engineer, I want a clear incident response process so that I can quickly resolve pipeline failures."

 **Key Tasks:**

 - Map common failure scenarios and their symptoms
 - Create step-by-step troubleshooting procedures
 - Define escalation matrix and communication templates